-For three years since she gave birth to triplets, Trish Dilg had suffered from gastrointestinal issues.
+For three years after she gave birth, Margaret* suffered from gastrointestinal issues.
 Any time she ate or drank even a small amount she felt nauseated and bloated.
-She had trouble keeping food down and had less energy, which made it hard to keep up with her three little girls.
+She had trouble keeping food down and had less energy, which made it hard to keep up with her children.

 “When I went to social gatherings, it was always in the back of my mind, planning out what I could eat and drink, and how much,” she said.
-“By the time my daughters were 3, even they were asking, ‘Aren’t you hungry?’”
+“My kids were even asking, ‘Aren’t you hungry?’”

-Dilg was eventually referred to Sonia Kupfer, MD, a gastroenterologist who focuses on diagnosing and treating patients with digestive disorders.
-Kupfer arranged for her to come to Chicago for a week to undergo a battery of tests.
-There was a question if Dilg could have celiac disease, but after a week Kupfer found nothing conclusive.
+Margaret was eventually referred to Sonia Kupfer, MD, a gastroenterologist who focuses on diagnosing and treating patients with digestive disorders.
+Kupfer arranged for her to undergo a battery of tests.
+There was a question if she could have celiac disease, but after a week Kupfer found nothing conclusive.

 Normally a pad of fat protects the intestine and provides separation from the arteries.
 But with SMA syndrome, this fat pad is reduced or missing, essentially allowing the arteries to squeeze the intestine and cause blockage.
 In many cases, significant weight loss can lead to loss of this fat pad and disease onset.
 Left untreated, SMA syndrome can cause malnutrition and weight loss, in addition to its effect on quality of life from the pain and discomfort.